nixrajput/ecommerce-web-reactjs/CONTRIBUTING.md

 # Contributing to the E-commerce Website

-We appreciate your interest in contributing to the E-commerce Website built with React.js and CSS.
+We appreciate your interest in contributing to the E-commerce Website built with React.js, CSS, and Redux.
 By contributing, you help make this project better and more accessible for others.
 Please take a moment to review the following guidelines to ensure a smooth and collaborative development process.

 ## Code of Conduct